elliottbache/tls_connection_coding_challenge/README.md

 #### Manual certificates creation
 A ```certificates``` folder should be created and these certificates should be placed in the ```certificates``` folder.
-The steps are for typing in a Linux terminal from the project root folder.
+The steps are for typing in an Ubuntu terminal from the project root folder.
 ```sh
 mkdir certificates